 - Surgery to remove the floater (vitrectomy): A tiny cut is made in the eye so the eye floater and some or all of the vitreous can be removed.
 It is replaced with a solution.
 This procedure may not remove all of the eye floaters.
 There is a risk of bleeding, cataracts and a torn retina.

-- Laser treatment (vitreolysis): Nanosecond pulses of laser light are applied to your eye through a contact lens to convert the molecules of collagen into gas.
+- Laser treatment (vitreolysis): Nanosecond pulses of laser light are applied to the eye through a contact lens to convert the molecules of collagen into gas.
 This reduces the size of the floater or completely removes it.
 It is performed as an outpatient procedure and normally takes 20 to 60 minutes.
 Most people need 2 or 3 treatments to remove the eye floaters.

 When to seek help